LucasRessler/Rule-Deployer/README.md

 The tool pre-parses values that require special formatting, performs preemptive integrity checks, and logs detailed error messages to catch mistakes before deployment.

-> 💡 Requests for Security Groups, Services and Firewall Rules can be deployed in a single execution, even if the resources depend on each other.
+> 📌 You can deploy requests for Security Groups, Services and Firewall in a single execution, even if the resources depend on each other.
 > Rule Deployer ensures that Rules are handled **last** when **creating or updating**, and **first** when **deleting**.

 > ⏱️ Due to VRA API limitations, bulk operations are not supported.
 All resources are deployed sequentially, which may increase execution time.